-Gates Cambridge uses a three-stage selection process to ensure Scholars meet all of our criteria to the highest degree.
+Gates Cambridge uses a two-stage selection process to ensure Scholars meet all of our criteria to the highest degree.

 1. Departmental ranking